Trinity Beach - Smithfield

 The educational profile of Trinity Beach - Smithfield exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's educational profile is notable regionally, with university qualification rates at 25.7% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
-Bachelor degrees are the most prevalent at 17.7%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.7%).
-Vocational credentials are also prominent, with 40.9% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.9% and certificates for 28.0%.
+Bachelor degrees are most prevalent at 17.7%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.7%).
+Vocational skills are prominent, with 40.9% of residents aged 15+ holding credentials - advanced diplomas at 12.9% and certificates at 28.0%.

-Educational participation is high at 32.7%, including 10.8% in primary education, 8.4% in secondary education, and 7.2% pursuing tertiary education.
+Educational participation is high, with 32.7% of residents currently enrolled in formal education.
+This includes 10.8% in primary education, 8.4% in secondary education, and 7.2% pursuing tertiary education.

 Frequently Asked Questions - Education